Lemon pastry cream featured image

 Mix the egg yolks, cornstarch, and sugar

 1. Boil milk.
-After 20 to 30 minutes of steeping, add vanilla extract to the infused milk, bring it back to a boil, and take it off the heat.
+After 20 to 30 minutes of steeping, add vanilla extract and sugar to the infused milk, bring it back to a boil, and take it off the heat.

 2. Temper the yolk mixture.
 Gradually pour a couple of tablespoons of the hot milk into the yolk mixture, constantly whisking to prevent the yolks from curdling.
 Repeat this process three to four times until you’ve incorporated most of the milk.
 Keep stirring throughout.